Hindman's finite sums theorem and its application to topologizations of algebras: Finite sums and topologizations

 \subsection{Polyrings}

-In~\cite{Protasov} Protasov gave an elegant proof of the non-discreteness of the Zariski topologies of rings by using Hindman's Finite Sums Theorem. \footnote{ It is worth to note that the original proof in~\cite{Arnautov (nontopologizable rings)} used van der Waerden's Arithmetic Progression Theorem, another standard result having a~short proof via ultrafilter algebra (which can be found in~\cite{Hindman Strauss} or~\cite{Protasov}). } Following close ideas, but replacing this theorem with its stronger multidimensional version (Theorem~\ref{multidimensional}), we shall state stronger facts, from which will follow the non-discreteness of the Zariski topologies for universal algebras of a~much wider class, called here ``polyrings''.
-Moreover, it will follow that all finite powers of these algebras have non-discrete Zariski topologies, and even that for all finite~$n$, the $n$th power is closed nowhere dense in the $(n+1)$th power.
+In~\cite{Protasov} Protasov gave an elegant proof of the non-discreteness of the Zariski topologies of rings by using Hindman's Finite Sums Theorem. \footnote{ It is worth to note that the original proof in~\cite{Arnautov (nontopologizable rings)} used van der Waerden's Arithmetic Progression Theorem, another standard result having a~short proof via ultrafilter algebra (which can be found in~\cite{Hindman Strauss} or~\cite{Protasov}).
+Likewise mentioned Folkman's theorem, van der Waerden's theorem is also an immediate consequence of Rado's theorem on systems of linear equations. } Following close ideas, but replacing this theorem with its stronger multidimensional version (Theorem~\ref{multidimensional}), we shall state stronger facts, from which will follow the non-discreteness of the Zariski topologies for universal algebras of a~much wider class, called here ``polyrings''.
+Moreover, it will follow that all finite powers of these algebras have non-discrete Zariski topologies, and even that for all finite~$n$, the $n$-th power is closed nowhere dense in the $(n+1)$-th power.